You (TV series): Premise

-In the second season, Joe Goldberg moves from New York to Los Angeles to escape his past and starts over with a new identity to avoid his ex-girlfriend Candace who seeks revenge for burying her alive prior to season 1.
+In the second season, Joe Goldberg moves from New York to Los Angeles to escape his past and starts over with a new identity to avoid his ex-girlfriend Candace who seeks revenge for burying her alive prior to being with Beck.
 When he meets avid chef Love Quinn, Joe begins falling into his old patterns of obsession and violence.
 As Joe attempts to forge a new love, he strives to make his relationship with Love succeed at all costs to avoid the fate of his past romantic endeavors.
 Unbeknownst to him, Love has dark secrets herself.

 In the third season, Joe and Love are married and raising their newborn son, Henry, in the Californian suburb of Madre Linda.
 As their relationship dynamic takes a new turn, Joe continues to repeat the cycle of obsession with a burgeoning interest in Natalie, the next door neighbor, and local librarian Marienne.
 This time, Love ensures that her dream of having the perfect family will not be torn away so easily by Joe's compulsive actions.

+In the fourth season, Joe poses as Jonathan Moore, living in London and working as an English professor at a respected university.
+He has also been following Marienne around Europe in an attempt to locate her.
+He begins to bond with a circle of wealthy socialites.
+They start to die off one by one as a serial murderer targets their elite group.
+Joe reverts to his old habits when he is framed for the deaths and blackmailed by the killer.
+While trying to keep his true identity hidden from the group and working to catch the killer, Joe develops feelings for another woman named Kate.

+In the fifth and final season, Joe, after a long time, returns to New York City and is ready to live a good life at last, but his past and dark desires will collide with this new life, where he meets Bronté.